appelmar/scidb4gdal/README.md

     - Improved performance for both read and write access

 ## Getting Started
-Similar to other database drivers for GDAL, we define a connection string to address a SciDB array as a GDAL dataset.
+Similar to other database drivers for GDAL, we define a connection string to reference SciDB arrays.
 The connection string must contain an array name and may have further arguments like connection details of the database.
 With release of GDAL version 2.0, we added opening and create options to specify database connection details.
-Examples below demonstrate how a SciDB array can be accessed using gdalinfo.
+Examples below demonstrate how a SciDB array can be referenced using gdalinfo.

-Examples how to reference a SciDB array:

 - identifier based: `gdalinfo "SCIDB:array=<arrayname> [host=<host> port=<port> user=<user> password=<password>]"`